ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 This feature is very common and can be found in many apps, such as Google docs, GitHub PRs, and Facebook posts, but is unfortunately missing in the very popular and beloved Twitter.

-Over 3 Million people voted in favor of adding the "edit button" to Twitter, so let me show you how Twitter can make their users happy without breaking a sweat!
+Over 3 million people voted in favor of adding the "edit button" to Twitter, so let me show you how Twitter can make their users happy without breaking a sweat!

 With Enthistory, all you have to do is simply annotate your Ent schema like so: